joemasilotti/masilotti.com/_posts/turbo-ios/2021-02-26-url-routing.md

 Routing, in the context of Turbo, is the translation of links to view controllers and presentation styles.
 It enables you to render native view controllers, present screens modally, and do all sorts of custom logic.

 At its core, routing is based on the URL, allowing specific “type” of URLs to behave differently.
 For example, you could present all URLs ending in `/new` to be presented modally.
-Or show a native view controller when the path is `/settings`.
+Or, you could show a native view controller when the path is `/settings`.

 ### `PathConfiguration.json`